moj-analytical-services/user-guidance/source/documentation/tools/ingestion/index.md

 - transform, clean, or process your data
 - support custom security requirements outside the standard offering

-If you need to receive larger files, contact us at [#ask-analytical-platform](https://moj.enterprise.slack.com/archives/C4PF7QAJZ) to discuss.
+If you need to receive files larger than 5 GB, you'll need to split them up to use the ingestion service.

 ## How the ingestion service works